 top-right corner of the dashboard or via the CRD-based Profiles

-Export profiles are used to both create backups from snapshots and
+Location profiles are used to create backups from snapshots, move

-move applications and their data across clusters and potentially
+applications and their data across clusters and potentially across

-If you are using an S3-compatible object storage system that is not hosted by one of the supported cloud providers, you will need to also specify an S3 endpoint URL and optionally disable SSL verification.
+If an S3-compatible object storage system is used that is not hosted by one of the supported cloud providers, an S3 endpoint URL will need to be specified and optionally, SSL verification might need to be disabled.
 Disabling SSL verification is only recommended for test setups.

 When certain cloud providers (e.g., AWS) are selected, provider-specific options (e.g., IAM Roles) will appear for configuration if needed.

-Validate and Save, the config profile will be created
+Validate and Save is selected, the config profile will be

-and you will see a profile similar to the following:
+created and a profile similar to the following will appear: